driskell/log-courier/docs/log-carver/Configuration.md

 Available when `transport` is `tls`

 If specified, limits the TLS version to the given value.
 When not specified, the TLS version is only limited by the versions supported by Golang at build time.
 At the time of writing, this was 1.3.

+### `min tls version` (receiver)

+String.
+Optional.
+Default: 1.2
+Available values: 1.0, 1.1, 1.2, 1.3
+Available when `transport` is `tls`

+Sets the minimum TLS version allowed for connections on this transport.
+The TLS handshake will fail for any connection that is unable to negotiate a minimum of this version of TLS.

+### `ssl certificate` (receiver)

+Filepath.
+Optional
+Available when `transport` is `tls`

+Path to a PEM encoded certificate file to use as the server certificate.

+This is the counterpart of Log Courier's [`ssl ca`](../log-courier/Configuration.md#ssl-ca).

+### `ssl client ca` (receiver)

+Array of Filepaths.
+Optional
+Available when `transport` is `tls`

+A list of paths to PEM encoded client certificate authorities that can be used to verify client certificates.
+This is the counterpart to Log Courier's [`ssl certificate`](../log-courier/Configuration.md#ssl-certificate).

+### `ssl key` (receiver)

+Filepath.
+Optional
+Available when `transport` is `tls`

+Path to a PEM encoded private key to use with the server certificate.

 ### `transport` (receiver)